-Girth should increase and decrease with Mt for any given age-class, since it does not discriminate between mass gains due to blubber or core.
-This was confirmed in Fig. 6, which shows seasonal changes in G that were identical to those found in Mt.
+Girth should increase and decrease with M_t for any given age-class, since it does not discriminate between mass gains due to blubber or core.
+This is confirmed in Figure 6, which shows seasonal changes in G that are identical to those found in M_t .
 Figure 7 illustrates monthly changes in blubber thickness.
-Fluctuations in B were in good agreement with Sergeant (1973) results.
-In both studies, B of males remained high until April, just as did Ms. Both studies also found B of large females to decline during March, period during which they did not experience a decline in Ms. This discrepancy could not be explained at this point.
-Finally, Fig. 7 shows that females have thicker blubber than males in November and December, which accounts for their heavier Mt and Ms at the time.
+Fluctuations in B are in good agreement with Sergeant's results (1973, p.
+23).
+In both studies, B of males remains high until April, just as did M_s .
+Both studies also found B of large females to decline during March, period during which they did not experience a decline in M_s .
+This discrepancy is unexplained at the moment.
+Finally, Figure 7 shows that females have thicker blubber than males in November and December, which accounts for their heavier M_t and M_s at the time.